 Windward Community College, 2019

 Kapiʻolani Community College, 2019

-Tree City USA cities are required to establish:
+Tree City USA communities are required to establish all of the following:

-Reach out to Kaulunani Staff to start your application!
+Applications are due December 31st each year.
+Reach out to Kaulunani staff to start your application today!